 - Enhance development opportunities with a single rail corridor served by the region’s largest railroads.

 - Construct approximately 19 separated grade crossings within the BNSF corridor.
-This will modify eight existing crossings and create approximately 11 additional grade separated crossings.
+This would modify eight existing crossings and create approximately 11 additional grade separated crossings.

 — to the existing mainline within the railroad right of way;

 - Install improvements to the existing Centralized Train Control signaling system;

 - Construct a new two-track bridge over the Spokane River;

 - Provide other track improvements in yards and connections; and